 BUT to proceed to the use of wardship here in England.
 Lands held of the King were either by knights service, which drew after it homage, scutage, wardship, and other dependencies; or socage, which consisted in fealty, tillage, rent, and the like inferior services, exempt from wardship.Read more/less...

 BEFORE A particular court was erected for the service by King Henry the eighth, masters, or keepers, were appointed for the King’s wards; and the revenues thereof were answered in the King’s court of Exchequer4.
-Hence among the officers appointed in every country, there was one called an escheator, whose business was to take care of such casual profits, as fell to the King, and certify the same to that court.
-And accordingly upon the death of any of the King’s tenants a commission was issued from thence, appointing and inquest for the King’s use.
+Hence among the officers appointed in each county, there was one called an escheator, whose business was to take care of such casual profits, as fell to the King, and certify the same to that court.
+And accordingly upon the death of any of the King’s tenants a commission was issued from thence, appointing an inquest for the King’s use.
 This was called an office, and the return made upon such inquisition was termed an office found.
 Hence we so often meet with inquisitiones post mortem, which are the records of such inquests made by escheators, and other persons commissioned for that purpose.
 But in the first year of King Henry the eighth, it appearing that many flagrant abuses had been committed by escheators, and other persons commissioned to inquire into the King’s wards, by returning false offices, to the great detriment of some, and utter ruin of others, an act of parliament was made in order to put a stop to these grievances5.

 THUS stood this affair till the thirty second year of that Prince, when by another act of parliament a distinct court was erected for this service, called The court of the King’s Wards; which was to be a court of record, with a particular seal, and proper offices appointed for it.
 The officers mentioned in the act are, first the master, who alone had the power to award process; then the attorney, receiver general, and two auditors, tho both these were considered but as one officer.
 And therefore upon the death of John Perrient, one of the auditors, in the sixth year of King Edward the sixth, William Tooke, who survived him, acted alone till the thirtieth year of Queen Elizabeth; and after his decease that office was granted to Walter Tooke and William Curle6.
 These several officers, or any three of them, the master being one, were impowered as judges to hold a court; the nature and extent of whose jurisdiction may be seen in the act itself7.
 However it was usual for the two Lords Chief Justices, and sometimes the Lord Chief Baron, to sit as judges assistants, or council with the court8.
 Two clerks also were appointed for this court by the act of parliament.
 And the master was impowered to nominate feudaries, escheators, and other ministers of the court.
 But in a subsequent act of the thirty third year of King Henry the eighth mention is made of another officer, called the surveyor, who is named next after the master9.